MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.SaveAsODC.md

 ## Example

-The following example saves the cache source as an ODC file titled "ODCFile".
-This example assumes a PivotTable cache exists on the active worksheet.
+The following example saves the cache source as an ODC file titled ODCFile.
+This example assumes that a PivotTable cache exists on the active worksheet.

 ```vb
 Sub UseSaveAsODC()